brianw51629/SecureScan/README.md

     return open("/uploads/" + filename).read()
 ```

-SecureScan will flag SQL injection, hardcoded secret, weak hashing, command injection, and path traversal — each with a confidence score showing how certain the AI is about each finding.
+SecureScan will flag SQL injection, hardcoded secret, weak hashing, command injection, and path traversal — each with a confidence score and sorted by certainty.

+---

+## How the tour works

+On your first visit, a welcome screen appears over the app offering to take you on a guided tour.
+The tour uses a spotlight overlay to highlight each part of the UI one at a time — paste/upload, scanning, confidence scores, false positives, compare mode, and scan history — with a card explaining each feature.
+You can go back, skip at any step, or replay the tour anytime using the **tour** button in the top right corner.

 ---